April 2025

 And then you find out they just swapped a few taps and painted a wall?

-Because the answer can swing wildly depending on what you’re planning.
+Because the renovation duration can swing wildly depending on what you choose.
 Let’s break it down.

 Maybe you don’t hate your bathroom.
 Maybe it just needs a little bit of glow-up.
 Only some updates.